-1 The duration of the credit-sale contract.
-6. 2 7.
-Notice in a clear and prominent manner that the sale is not protected by the bond 3 coverage provided for in section 60-02.1-08.
-However, if the grain buyer has 4 obtained bond coverage in addition to that required by section 60-02.1-15 and the 5 coverage extends to the benefit of credit-sale contracts, the grain buyer may state 6 that fact in the credit-sale contract along with the extent of such coverage.
-7 The contract must be signed by both parties and executed in duplicate.
-One copy must be 8 retained by the grain buyer and one copy must be delivered to the seller.
-Upon revocation, 9 termination, or cancellation of a grain buyer's license, the payment date for all credit-sale 10 contracts, at the seller's option, must be advanced to a date not later than thirty days after the 11 effective date of the revocation, termination, or cancellation, and the purchase price for all 12 unpriced grain must be determined as of the effective date of revocation, termination, or 13 cancellation in accordance with all other provisions of the contract.
-However, if the license of 14 the grain buyer is transferred to another grain buyer or licensed warehouseman, credit-sale 15 contracts, if so agreed by the seller and transferee, may be assigned to the transferee.
-16 60-02.1-15.
+The contract must be signed by both parties and executed in duplicate.
+One copy must be retained by the grain buyer and one copy must be delivered to the seller.
+Upon revocation, termination, or cancellation of a grain buyer's license, the payment date for all credit-sale contracts, at the seller's option, must be advanced to a date not later than thirty days after the effective date of the revocation, termination, or cancellation, and the purchase price for all unpriced grain must be determined as of the effective date of revocation, termination, or cancellation in accordance with all other provisions of the contract.
+However, if the license of the grain buyer is transferred to another grain buyer or licensed warehouseman, credit-sale contracts, if so agreed by the seller and transferee, may be assigned to the transferee.

+60-02.1-15.
 Discrimination by grain buyer prohibited.
-A grain buyer may not 17 discriminate: 18 In the buying, selling, receiving, and handling of grain or in the charges made or 1.
-19 the service rendered to owners of purchased grain; 20 2.
-In the receiving of grain offered for sale, but this chapter may not be construed to 21 require a processor to receive or purchase any lot or kinds of grain; 22 3.
-In regard to the persons offering such grain for sale; or 23 4.
-Between points or stations except as the marketing factors or transportation costs 24 or grain quality premiums may warrant.
-25 A grain buyer is not required to receive any grain that is heating or otherwise out of condition.
-26 A facility-based grain buyer shall post grain prices paid in a conspicuous place in the office or 27 driveway of the buyer's place of business.
-28 60-02.1-16.
-Records required to be kept by grain buyers.
-Each grain buyer shall 29 keep such accounts, records, and memoranda concerning the buyer's dealing as such grain buyer as from time to time may be required by the commission, and shall make such reports of purchases of grain as may be required by the rules made by the commission.
+A grain buyer may not discriminate:

+- 1. In the buying, selling, receiving, and handling of grain or in the charges made or the service rendered to owners of purchased grain; - 2.
+In the receiving of grain offered for sale, but this chapter may not be construed to require a processor to receive or purchase any lot or kinds of grain; - 3.
+In regard to the persons offering such grain for sale; or - 4.
+Between points or stations except as the marketing factors or transportation costs or grain quality premiums may warrant.

+A grain buyer is not required to receive any grain that is heating or otherwise out of condition.
+A facility-based grain buyer shall post grain prices paid in a conspicuous place in the office or driveway of the buyer's place of business.

+shall keep such accounts, records, and memoranda concerning the buyer's dealing as such grain buyer as from time to time may be required by the commission, and shall make such reports of purchases of grain as may be required by the rules made by the commission.
 The commission at all times shall have access to such accounts, records, and memoranda.